mdv91/IbanManager/README.md

-IbanManagerBundle
+IbanManager
 =======

-This is a Symfony3 Bundle to help you manage your user's IBAN.
+IbanManager is a Symfony3 project that helps you manage your user's IBAN.